supriyonaskar/supriyonaskar.github.io/_pages/about.md

 Welcome to my homepage!

-I strive to understand the physical priciples that govern the microscopic world around and within me.
-My research is primarily focus on the quantification of the statistical properties of nano-materials and elucidating the underlying physics behind the spatial and temporal organization of biomolecules in cells.
+I strive to understand the physical principles that govern the microscopic world around and within me.
+My research is primarily focused on the quantification of the statistical properties of nano-materials and elucidating the underlying physics behind the spatial and temporal organization of biomolecules in cells.
 To achieve this, I employ an integrative approach combining multiscale molecular simulations, data-driven machine learning techniques and theory from equilibrium and non-equilibrium statistical mechanics.

 For more details about my research, please visit my [research interest](https://supriyonaskar.github.io/publications/){:target="_blank"} or [Google Scholar](https://scholar.google.com/citations?user=7qyxfhAAAAAJ&hl=en){:target="_blank"} page.